College of Nursing

 Jeannette O. Andrews, Dean

-Alicia K. Ribar, Associate Dean for Academics and Graduate Director
+Alicia K. Ribar, Executive Associate Dean for Academics and Accreditation; Graduate Director

 Bernardine Pinto, Associate Dean for Research

 The College of Nursing offers the degrees of Master of Science in Nursing (MSN), the Doctor of Nursing Practice (DNP), and the PhD in Nursing Science.
-Post-Master Certificates of Graduate Study (CGS) in Advanced Practice Nursing and in Nursing Administration and Nursing Informatics are available.
+Certificates of Graduate Study (CGS) (post-master's entry) are available.

-The master's degree programs in nursing and Doctor of Nursing Practice program at The University of South Carolina are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The master's degree programs in nursing and Doctor of Nursing Practice program at The University of South Carolina are accredited by the Commission on Collegiate Nursing Education.

 Courses are offered through various distance education formats as well as on the Columbia campus.
 A computer with broadband Internet capability is required.